DHAN-89/Hybrid-RAG-System-for-Historical-Inflation-Data-Analysis/README.md

 # Hybrid-RAG-System-for-Historical-Inflation-Data-Analysis
 This work presents a comprehensive solution for analyzing historical inflation data.

-This notebook presents a comprehensive solution for analyzing historical inflation data and responding to user queries using a hybrid Retrieval-Augmented Generation (RAG) system.
-The project begins with loading and meticulously preprocessing an Excel dataset containing annual inflation figures.
-It then transforms this structured data into text chunks, which are subsequently embedded into a vector space using Sentence-BERT.
-A FAISS index is constructed to enable efficient retrieval of relevant information.
+This project provides a complete, end-to-end solution for exploring historical inflation data and answering user questions using a hybrid Retrieval-Augmented Generation (RAG) system.

-The core innovation lies in its RAG system, which is enhanced with dedicated analytical helper functions.
-This design enables the system to accurately and deterministically answer specific numerical queries (e.g., highest/lowest inflation, trends, averages) by performing calculations directly on the pandas DataFrame.
-For more open-ended or contextual questions, the system seamlessly falls back to a traditional RAG pipeline, retrieving relevant information from the FAISS index and using a GPT-2B-it large language model to generate grounded responses.
-This approach ensures both numerical precision for analytical tasks and flexible, context-aware answers for broader inquiries, effectively tackling the challenge of providing insightful and accurate information from historical economic data.
-In this context, "hybrid RAG" refers to the system's ability to combine two different approaches to answer user queries:
+It begins by loading and carefully preprocessing an Excel file containing annual inflation values.
+After ensuring the data is clean and consistent, the system converts the structured dataset into text chunks and embeds them using Sentence-BERT.
+These embeddings are stored in a FAISS index, enabling fast and efficient retrieval.

+What really makes this system stand out is its hybrid design.
+Instead of relying solely on an LLM, it combines two complementary approaches:

 Direct Analytical Functions:
-For specific, data-centric questions (like "What is the highest inflation year?" or "What is the average inflation between X and Y?"), the system first attempts to answer them using pre-defined Python functions.
-These functions directly query and calculate results from the pandas DataFrame.
-This approach ensures numerical precision and deterministic answers for questions that can be solved with direct data analysis.

-Retrieval-Augmented Generation (Traditional RAG): If a query doesn't fit one of the pre-defined analytical patterns, the system falls back to a more conventional RAG pipeline.

-This involves:
-Retrieval: Searching a database of text embeddings (generated from your inflation data) to find the most relevant information chunks.

-Augmentation: Feeding these retrieved chunks as context to a Large Language Model (LLM).

-Generation: The LLM then uses this context, along with your original query, to generate a human-like answer.

-This approach provides flexibility and contextual understanding for broader, more qualitative questions.
-So, it's "hybrid" because it doesn't solely rely on the LLM to interpret and answer everything.
-Instead, it intelligently routes queries to the most appropriate method – either a precise analytical calculation or a contextual LLM generation – optimizing for both accuracy and versatility.

-findings & trade-offs for my decisions
-Key Findings:
-Data Quality and Completeness: The data loading and preprocessing steps successfully cleaned the raw Excel file.
-Importantly, no missing values were found for the Annual_Inflation column, ensuring a complete dataset for analysis.
-Inflation Trends and Extremes: The analysis clearly identified the highest inflation year (2022 at 286.75) and the lowest (1914 at 10.02).
-Specific periods like 1939-1945, 2000-2010, and 2019-2021 consistently showed increasing inflation trends.

-Accurate Analytical Responses: The dedicated analytical helper functions provided precise and accurate numerical answers for queries such as highest/lowest inflation, trends over specific periods, and average inflation (e.g., 151.94 between 1990 and 2000).
-This confirmed the effectiveness of the direct calculation approach.

-Effective Contextual Handling: For questions not directly answerable by the analytical functions, the RAG system successfully leveraged the LLM.
-It also correctly identified when insufficient context was available (e.g., for 'inflation spikes' or 'pandemic times' beyond the explicitly provided data points), preventing hallucination.

-Robust Summary Statistics: Comprehensive summary statistics for Annual_Inflation were generated, providing a clear overview of the data's distribution (mean, std, min, max, quartiles).

-Trade-offs in Design Decisions: Hybrid RAG Approach (Analytical vs. LLM):
-Benefit: This hybrid design offers the best of both worlds.
-It ensures high accuracy and determinism for analytical queries by relying on direct Python computations, eliminating LLM-induced errors or hallucinations for numerical facts.
-Simultaneously, it provides flexibility and contextual understanding for broader questions by leveraging the LLM.
-Trade-off: The complexity of implementation is higher.
-It requires careful query classification and the development of specific analytical functions.
-This adds maintenance overhead compared to a purely LLM-driven RAG system, which might simplify the architecture but potentially sacrifice numerical precision.

-Choice of LLM (Gemma-2B-it):
-Benefit: Gemma-2B-it is a relatively small model, offering faster inference times and lower computational resource requirements (GPU memory).
-This makes it more practical for deployment in resource-constrained environments like Colab and potentially for real-time applications.

-Trade-off: Being a smaller model, Gemma-2B-it might possess less nuanced understanding and lower complex reasoning capabilities compared to much larger, more powerful LLMs.
-Its performance is highly dependent on the quality and specificity of the retrieved context.

-Embedding Model (Sentence-BERT: all-MiniLM-L6-v2):
-Benefit: all-MiniLM-L6-v2 is known for its efficiency, speed, and good performance in generating semantically meaningful embeddings.
-It strikes a good balance between speed and quality for general-purpose sentence embeddings.
-Trade-off: While generally strong, it might not capture highly domain-specific nuances as effectively as a larger or fine-tuned model could.
-However, for this dataset, its performance proved adequate.

-FAISS Indexing (IndexFlatIP):
-Benefit: FAISS provides extremely fast similarity search capabilities, crucial for quick retrieval of relevant context.
-IndexFlatIP is efficient for cosine similarity when embeddings are normalized.
-Trade-off: Primarily designed for in-memory indexing, which means the entire index must reside in RAM.
-For extremely large datasets (beyond what's typically handled in a notebook), memory constraints could become a limitation, necessitating more advanced FAISS index types or distributed solutions.
+For precise, numerical questions such as
+“What’s the highest inflation year?” or “What is the average inflation between 1990 and 2000?”, the system bypasses the LLM and directly computes the answer using pandas.
+This ensures accuracy, determinism, and eliminates the risk of hallucination.

+Traditional RAG Pipeline:
+For open-ended or context-heavy questions, the system switches to a typical RAG workflow:

+Retrieve relevant text chunks from the FAISS index

+Use these chunks as context

+Let a GPT-2B-it model generate a clear, grounded response

+This helps the system handle broader questions where interpretation and explanation are important.

+Key Findings

+Clean and Complete Data:
+The dataset had no missing values in the Annual_Inflation column, making it reliable for analysis.

+Inflation Trends:
+The highest inflation was recorded in 2022 (286.75) and the lowest in 1914 (10.02).
+Certain periods—like 1939–1945, 2000–2010, and 2019–2021—showed consistent upward trends.

+Accurate Analytical Responses:
+The analytical helper functions worked exactly as intended, giving precise results such as average inflation between 1990–2000 (151.94).

+Effective Contextual Reasoning:
+When analytical functions didn’t apply, the RAG+LLM pipeline stepped in smoothly.
+Importantly, the system avoided hallucinations by recognising when the dataset lacked enough context—such as during questions about “pandemic spikes” not explicitly represented in the data.

+Strong Summary Statistics:
+Descriptive statistics (mean, quartiles, min, max, etc.) were generated, giving a solid overview of inflation distribution across the years.

+Trade-offs in the Design
+1. Hybrid RAG (Analytical + LLM)

+Benefit:
+Combines accuracy (from direct calculations) with flexibility (from the LLM).
+Numerical questions are answered perfectly, while interpretive ones still receive rich explanations.

+Trade-off:
+More complex to build and maintain.
+Requires query classification logic and multiple custom functions.

+2. Choice of LLM (Gemma-2B-it)

+Benefit:
+Very lightweight, fast, and ideal for environments like Google Colab or real-time use cases.

+Trade-off:
+Smaller models may miss deeper reasoning or subtle interpretations that larger LLMs handle better.
+Performance strongly depends on how relevant the retrieved context is.

+3. Embedding Model (all-MiniLM-L6-v2)

+Benefit:
+Efficient, fast, and generally produces high-quality embeddings for most tasks.

+Trade-off:
+May not capture extremely domain-specific details as well as larger or fine-tuned embeddings.

+4. FAISS Index (IndexFlatIP)

+Benefit:
+Very fast similarity search and perfect for cosine-similarity-based embeddings.

+Trade-off:
+Entire index lives in RAM.
+Works great for moderate datasets, but huge datasets would require more advanced FAISS configurations.